fiskl-accounting/help-docs/docs/Tutorials/banking/how-to-connect-salt-edge.md

 ---
-title: How to Connect Your Bank Using Salt Edge
+title: How to connect your bank using Salt Edge
 sidebar_position: 6
 description: Learn how to securely connect your bank to Fiskl using Salt Edge
 toc_min_heading_level: 2